floodplainio/floodplainio.github.io/_posts/2020-04-12-Using-Floodplain.md

 Typically, denormalization results in read access getting cheaper, but write access getting more expensive.
 We try to create a data model that is optimal for a certain read situation.
 Another way of looking at this is that we are performing the join whenever a record changes, instead of when someone queries it.

+## Many-to-many relationships.

+Staying with our film datamodel, let explore the relationship between film and actor.
+A film typically features more than one actor, and an actor can obviously play in more than one film.
+In SQL databases we use a linking table for that: A special table that contains records with both a film_id and an actor_id, and within this table, neither film_id or actor_id are complete keys.

+Suppose we want to create a film info page, that can be served by quering a single document from our destination data base, including a list of actors.
+Because we only query one single document, it scales very easily and cheaply.
+As we mentioned when we addressed 'write amplification', changes to actors are relatively expensive: If we change an attribute of an actor, every single film document needs to be reassembled and rewritten to the destination database.
+In this particular case that does not seem to much of an issue as the data seems pretty infrequent in changing, but, again, it is important to keep this in mind.

+So how could we denormalize these tables in Floodplain?
+Before we get into code, let's assess the things we need to do.
+We're joining three tables: film, actor, and our linking table film_actor.
+First, we need to join the film_actor with the actor table (using the actor_id).
+Then we end up with a table with the same structure as the film_actor, only we've copied all fields from actor to this table.
+Next, we are going to group this table to film_id, so we can join it later with the film table.
+So we end up with a 'table' that contains a list of actors, with film_id as a key.
+Now we've grouped this table to film_id, we share the same key as film, so we can join them together easily.

 ## Aggregations